andyguestysj/dp4g/_docs/topics/2-python/py-5.md

 5. Open the `pyWordTask` repl from your area
 6. Work your way through the tasks in the code - they are in the comments

+You will need the following Python functions
+To open and read from  a file [open](https://www.w3schools.com/python/python_file_handling.asp)
+To split a string in to parts [split](https://www.w3schools.com/python/ref_string_split.asp)